Photos by Laurel Golio

 So along with other veterans of ACT UP, Kidd helped found Rise and Resist, a direct action group targeting the Trump administration.
 “We put into our mission statement, ‘with all the joy we can muster,’ because they want us to be upset and angry and sad and helpless.
 We’re not hopeless.
 We are offering hope to one another, and we’re offering hope for the greater community.”

-Meanwhile, GAG was still active, and Kidd was involved in both organizations.
+Meanwhile, GAG was still active, and Kidd was involved in both organisations.

 That involved tapping into direct actions from queer activism’s past.
 Eli read online about ACT UP’s media department, DIVA TV, and how members would take camcorders to protests and film as much as possible.
 “Then they would go home, put those on VHS and then send them to news stations, to their parents, and other people around the country.
 Like: ‘Hi, the media is not telling our story, here is what is actually happening!’
 Can you imagine what the fuck these people would have done with streaming live?”